 2) No Trust Building Measures

 A user who visits your site for the first time has no clue whether they can trust you, particularly when it comes to payment systems.
-With major gaffes like Target’s security breach, shoppers are extremely wary of where they swipe their credit cards and what information they share with businesses.
+With major gaffes like Target’s security breach, shoppers are extremely wary of where they swipe their credit cards in card terminals and what information they share with businesses.

 A professional-looking website that keeps up with the latest web design trends does wonders for customer confidence.
 It’s an indication to the customer of the level of commitment business owners have toward the ecommerce venture.

 Your website probably uses various security services like Verisign, Norton, etc. Online shoppers are subconsciously tuned to recognize these logos on ecommerce sites as a measure of security.
 Give them what they need, and display logos of your security partners across your site.